loopbackio/loopback-next/docs/site/LB3-vs-LB4-request-response-cycle.md

 ```

 Similarly, the request and response objects can be injected into services and
-respositories along with other objects from the [context](./Context.md).
+repositories along with other objects from the [context](./Context.md).

 It may be tempting to use an Express router (because of familiarity) instead of
 a controller to add custom endpoints to the application, but bear it in mind